Song-of-Sina-TestAccount/How-to-Create-UE4-scenes-that-can-be-shared/README.md

 # How-to-Create-UE4-scenes-that-can-be-shared
-This is a detailed instructions on how to create UE4 scenes which can be uploaded to Github and shared wth others.
+This is a detailed instructions on how to create new UE4 scenes from scratch which can be uploaded to Github and shared wth others.

 ## Note:
 For now this only works for brand new UE4 scenes not pre-existing ones with location folders not already connected to a repository.
 If you haven't already pushed your own branch to 'Clone_UE4Repo_Test1' repository then do so before attempting this.

+## Setup:
+Visit the Song of Sina Organization here https://github.com/Song-of-Sina-TestAccount (you may need to request access from Jake).
+Once you have access you will receive an email to confirm this and select above the Song of Sina Organization link.

 ## Instructions:
-: Start by creating a new repo on Github
+1: Start by creating a new repo on on the Song of Sina organization.
+To do this select the green 'New' button.
+Under the 'Owner' dropdown select the Song-of-Sina Organization.
+Then under 'Repository Name' give a name, preferebly of what your project will be about.
+Select 'Public' and also select 'Initialize this repository with a README'

 : Clone it down onto your local machine (computer)